baryluk/dmt/README.md

 ## Short term TODO

   * Line-end continuation
-  * Use `#line` directives to preserve file / line numbers for diagnostic in D compiler.
   * Syntax highlighting and auto-indent hints for mcedit, vim, emacs and vs code
   * Convert to a `dub` package?
   * Parse comments and handle them properly.